uaminghao/302googlefiles_creation/README.md

 "create_teams_file.py": creating a file or folder for a group.

-"add_permissions.py" : adding the permission.
+"add_permissions.py" : adding the permission to file/folder.

-"change_permissions.py" : changing the permission so that only the own can edit it, after deadlines.
+"change_permissions.py" : changing the permission so that only the own can edit it, after deadlines (4-day window).

 # Initial Setup